DSG-UniFE/ruby-mhl/README.md

 multi-swarm version of quantum-inspired PSO), extended with adaptation mechanisms to provide support for dynamic optimization problems.

-ruby-mhl was designed for _high duty_ target functions, whose evaluation typically involves one or more simulation runs, possibly defined on very complex domains (or search spaces), and implemented in JRuby for performance reasons.
-To this end, ruby-mhl automatically takes advantage of the parallelism provided by the processor.
+ruby-mhl was designed for _heavy duty_ target functions, whose evaluation typically involves one or more long simulation runs, possibly defined on very complex domains (or search spaces).
+To this end, ruby-mhl allows to evaluate the target function in a concurrent fashion, automatically taking advantage of the full amount of parallelism offered by the processor if the application is running on a Ruby interpreter that does not have a GIL, such as JRuby.
+(ruby-mhl will work with any Ruby interpreter, but the adoption of JRuby is strongly recommended for performance reasons.)

 ## Installation

-To install ruby-mhl you first have to install Java and JRuby.
-This is a system dependent step, so I won't show you how to do it.
-However, if you are on Linux or OS X I recommend you to use [rbenv](https://github.com/rbenv/rbenv) to install and manage your Ruby installations.

-Once you have JRuby installed, you need to install bundler:

-    gem install bundler

-### Stable version
+### Stable version (recommended)

 You can get the stable version of ruby-mhl by installing the mhl gem from
 RubyGems: